microsoft/MixedReality-UXTools-Unreal/README.md

 1. Get UE 4.25 preview 6 or later.
 Earlier previews or UE versions are not supported.
 1. Clone this repository.
-1. Checkout release/0.8.0.
+1. Checkout public/0.8.x.
 Bear in mind this branch is alive, it is not a release, and will be **updated regularly with potentially breaking changes**.
-There will be a release soon marked as such in GitHub.
+There will be a release tag (e.g. release/0.8.0) marked as such in GitHub.

 At this point it can be useful to have a look at the example maps provided in the UX Tools Game (_/UXToolsGame_) to get familiar with the plugin's functionality.